Pupil Premium Grant Expenditure:

-Ouwood Academy Newbold has been allocated £240,825.
+Ouwood Academy Newbold is expecting to be allocated £262,000.
 In addition to the above interventions and provision, the following areas will be explored to support students:

 The Academy plans to duplicate in science the support which is given to English and maths and to continue to maintain the high standards already established in these departments in supporting student achievement and attainment.

 Continue to support the mentoring programme to Year 12 and 13, and offer this resource to Year 7 and 8.

 There is planned additional literacy and numeracy intervention in Key Stage 3 including a Literacy Teaching Assistant fully trained on our new literacy programme Ruth Miskin.
 Greater enrichment opportunities will also be provided in the field of literacy and numeracy.
 There will also be a focus on literacy and numeracy through VMG time.